iotaledger/iota-wiki/shimmer/develop/what-is-shimmer/layer-1-landscape.md

 At the time, IOTA's Chrysalis protocol only allows the traditional [address](https://wiki.iota.org/shimmer/introduction/explanations/what_is_stardust/unlock_conditions/#address) unlock condition.
-That is to say, outputs in Chrysalis can only be unlocked by whoever controls the keys associated to the target address.
+That is to say, outputs in Chrysalis can only be unlocked by whoever controls the keys associated with the target address.

 ### Shimmer